paulomoraesdev/r-recorder/README.md

 - 🎥 **Screen and Camera Recording:** Capture your browser tab or window while simultaneously adding a personal touch with your webcam.
 - 🖼️ **Picture-in-Picture View:** Experience the magic of picture-in-picture, see yourself while you're recording your screen.
 - 🔄 **Customizable Camera Shape:** Choose between a circular or square camera view that persists in both preview and final recording.
+- 📝 **Built-in Teleprompter:** Use the integrated teleprompter to read your script while recording, with adjustable speed and playback controls.
 - 🔒 **Local and Secure:** Privacy should always be a top priority!
 All recordings take place directly in your browser so whatever you record, only you'll have access to it.
 - 🎬 **Real-time Preview:** Preview your camera and screen recording in real-time before diving into the action.
 - 🔄 **MP4 Conversion:** Convert your recordings from WEBM to MP4 format using FFMPEG.wasm, right in your browser!